mwaylabs/generator-m-ionic-demo/README.md

 # Templates

+## To try

+Run on your machine:
+- clone
+- `npm install && bower install`
+- (optionally run `cordova prepare` if you want to run it on a device)
+- gulp watch

+in your browser navigate to:
 - `#/main/list` - the sidemenu template
 - `#/blank` - the blank template
 - `#/tabs/list` - the tabs template